-for both pitch directions look alike, as they show the difference between the two steady states.
-At the timestamp of $t=0.4\,\mathrm{s}$ a very similar shape of this potential like area is seen for both pitch directions.
-A widening of the wake for the step to low load is indicated when concentrating on the orange field near the tip radius, which is at a radial position of 1R for the step to high load and at 1.2R for the step to low load.
+Therefore, a value of 0.5 means that the wake has to adapt by $0.5 u_0$ to reach the new equilibrium.
+The starting conditions for both pitch directions look alike, as they show the difference between the two steady states.
+At the timestamp of t = 0.4 s, a very similar shape of this potential like area is seen for both pitch directions.
+A widening of the wake for the step to low load is indicated when concentrating on the orange field near the tip radius, which is at a radial position of 1 R for the step to high load and at 1.2 R for the step to low load.
 For the step to low load, this orange maximum has travelled further than for the step to high load.
-At the timestamp at $t=0.8\,\mathrm{s}$ the wake for the step to low load has adapted more to the new steady state than for the step to high load.
-At the timestamp of $t = 1.2 \,\mathrm{s}$ for the step to low load, the equilibrium is reached.
-For the step to high load, the wake has not completely adapted to the new equilibrium with still a clear lighter blue area at 2D.
+At the timestamp at t = 0.8 s, the wake for the step to low load has adapted more to the new steady state than for the step to high load.
+At the timestamp of t = 1.2 s, for the step to low load, the equilibrium is reached.
+For the step to high load, the wake has not completely adapted to the new equilibrium with still a clear lighter blue area at 2 D.

-Next, the deployment of the axial wake velocity as a response on the load steps is analysed.
-Six of the hot wire signals used to make the contour plot are plotted over time for the step to high load for the radii of 0.2R, 0.6R and 1R at 0.5D and 1.5D distance behind the turbine are presented in Fig. 17.
+Next, the deployment of the axial wake velocity as a response to the load steps is analysed.
+Six of the hot-wire signals used to make the contour plot are plotted over time for the step to high load for the radii of 0.2, 0.6 and 1 R at 0.5 and 1.5 D distance behind the turbine are presented in Fig. 17.